mitchopolis111/mitchopolis_docs/best_practices_log_v1.md

 - Verified automation, pipeline, and environment stability.
 - Prepared for Git initialization and repository structure refinement.
 - Initialized Git repositories and defined Git standards & workflow.
+ - Pushed main and dev branches for all core repos to GitHub.